RadheyaM/BookWyrm/README.md

 -  Saving the response data which is then used to populate the cards.
 -  Saving the search history.
 -  Saving data related to books saved by the user in the booklist and pinned cards list.
--  There are two local storage arrays for each list, one for the complete book JSON file retrieved and then saved by the user and the other saves just the title information.
+-  There are two local storage arrays for each list, one for the complete book JSON object retrieved and then saved by the user and the other saves just the title information.
 As they are saved at the same time the ordering of the arrays always matches.
 -  Saving the user theme choice.

 ### Populating HTML from Local Storage
 -  HTML Templates are used to generate cards containing specific information from the response data.
 -  The popup is not a template, but the same code re-populated each time it's opened.
+It can be populated from three different local storage arrays depending on where it's triggered by the user.
 -  The booklist and history dropdown menus are populated by generating new HTML list links when added.
 -  The specific book used to populate a given popup is chosen by a data variable ID which is set when the card is generated, using this it is able to find the specific book in the relevant local storage array.